som4n/som4n/README.md

-# Hi there, I'm som! 👋
+# Hi there, I'm Som! 👋

 ## About Me